Public encouraged to take part in The Big Climate Conversation

 As part of a wider conversation series, the Scottish Government will be hosting a number of free public engagement events across Scotland where people can come to discuss their thoughts on climate change and what steps we need to take, together, to reach our net-zero targets.

 We encourage the Climate Challenge Fund Community to share news of the events in their local areas.
-The events are all FREE and available to book now.
+The events are all FREE to attend.

 28 June 2019